 With all this high-end technology and ‘johnny on-the-spot training at our fingertips, how does one avoid information overload?
 How does one stay productive and actually get some work done?

 In my opinion, it all starts with preparation and lots of discipline.
 Here’s how I stay productive → use it, modify it, take it with a grain of salt… Do whatever you like except ignore it 🙂

 1) A Nice Hot Beverage → Tea

 This is my drug of choice.
-For most it’s coffee, alcohol, comfort food or maybe some sort of recreational drug(s).
-With me, it’s tea and I several cups throughout my sessions.
+For most, it’s coffee, alcohol, comfort food, or maybe some sort of recreational drug(s).
+With me, it’s tea, and I had several cups throughout my sessions.